13 Sights in Kurashiki, Japan (with Map and Images)

 倉敷市立自然史博物館 Phronimoi / CC BY-SA 3.0

-Kurashiki City Natural History Museum is a museum located in Kurashiki City, Okayama Prefecture.
-Located near Kurashiki City Library and Kurashiki City Museum of Art.
+Kurashiki City Museum of Natural History is a museum located in Kurashiki City, Okayama Prefecture, Japan.
+It is located side by side with the Kurashiki City Library and the Kurashiki City Museum of Art in the area to the west across Kurashiki Chuo Street from the Kurashiki Bikan district.
 It opened on November 3, 1983.
-There are four permanent exhibition rooms and one special exhibition room in a three -story building, and there are animals and plants in Okayama Prefecture, such as insects, fossils, and meteorites around the world.
-With the aim of managing and exhibiting materials related to natural history and improving culture, research may be conducted at the request of local governments.
+It has three floors, four permanent exhibition rooms and one special exhibition room, and exhibits such as flora and fauna of Okayama Prefecture and insects, fossils, and meteorites from around the world.
+For the purpose of managing and exhibiting materials related to natural history and improving cultural culture, research may be conducted at the request of local governments.

 Wikipedia: 倉敷市立自然史博物館 (JA)